ideditor/schema-builder/README.md

 - `key`: The key for the required tag.

-And may optionally be combined with one of these properties:
+And may optionally be combined with one of these properties, but not both:

-- `value`: The value that the key must have.
+- `values`: The value(s) that the key must have.
+For backwards compatibly, `value` can also be used.
-- `valueNot`: The value that the key must not have.
+- `valuesNot`: The value(s) that the key must not have.
+For backwards compatibly, `valueNot` can also be used.

 Alternatively, the object may contain a single property: